 Streams and Springs and Waterfalls:

-The retreat center is set in a gentle valley surrounded by dense forests on all sides.
+Living here for over two years now, I have made this my home and am opening up to the wider world.
+After some repairs and renovations, there is now a retreat center for friends.
+It is set in a gentle valley surrounded by dense forests on all sides.
 This encirclement, a deep emerald-green waterfall of trees, as it were, creates a distinct atmosphere so the visitor is always and everywhere looking directly at the dramatic presence of the forest in the hills.
 Watching the sunlight reflecting on this forest-wall while relaxing in an armchair on a wide-angle balcony can be a profound experience in itself.
 For many of our friends and visitors, meditation happens spontaneously and by itself.
-The main house has a meditation hall with windows and doors that open onto a beautiful balcony atop a cliff-side.
-However, each guest-house and forest cabin is also immersed in this extraordinary setting of forests like a constellation.
-Each cottage here is perfectly self-sufficient with kitchen facilities, living-space, bath, and bed-room.
-Wall to wall windows provide uninterrupted views to the serene forest.
-Outside, there is a swimming-pool, a deck with a panoramic view to the area, a beautiful temple, yoga-hut, and facilities for Ayurvedic massage in natural settings.

 Surrounding the valley and guest-houses, are a network of mountain trails that lead up and into the forests.
 One can climb to the top of the hills – an average hike is about an hour and a half each way- and look upon the stunning mountain ranges from the ‘Pari Tibba’ peaks.
 Camping facilities are available for those who might wish to camp overnight or for longer intervals.
 Guides are also available for trekking purposes.
 One takes time to feel the presence of the forest and to observe the flora and fauna all around – the forest-floor, for example, or the bark of an older tree… The forest speaks in many ways and one has but to listen and be aware – to relax the senses and mind so nature can enter in.